Upload new images. The image library for this site will open in a new window.

 Students who are appointed as TAs on a nine-month contract are expected to work an average of 20 hours per week, except during official university holiday breaks (Dec 22- Jan 2/3) and the week of Spring Break.
 All other absences from campus (for example, extended absences during the winter term) have to be approved by the departmental Committee on Graduate Studies.

-In addition, students on TA contracts are evaluated in early February of each year by the Director of Graduate Studies; students on RA contracts are evaluated by their research supervisor.
+Students on TA contracts are evaluated at the end of each semester by the Director of Graduate Studies; students on RA contracts are evaluated by their research supervisor.
 Evaluations have to be forwarded to the Director of Graduate Studies and the Department Chair.
 TA and RA support can be discontinued if the evaluations are not satisfactory.

 For more information, please contact: